Massachusetts Incentives Information

 VR helps adults with various types of disabilities obtain and keep gainful employment.
 To achieve this goal, different types of support services – including job training - are offered to VR’s clients and their employers.
 These services are meant to eliminate any barriers that may prevent a person with a disability from working.
 Additionally, VR has close business relationships with local industries allowing clients to network for possible employment opportunities.

-Click here for an overview of the VR system
+Overview of the VR system

 Go to Top

-Workforce Training Fund (WTF)
+Workforce Training Fund Programs

 Go to Top